 Occasionally, there are exceptions to this rule.
 Generally, however, these are only in people who are already extremely unwell or perhaps terminally ill.
 For those people, transfer to a hospital would not be in their best interests.

 How common is a transient ischaemic attack?

 The exact number of cases is not known.
 This is because many people who have a TIA do not report it to their doctor, as the symptoms go away.
 The importance of the symptoms is therefore not recognised.
-However, it is estimated that a TIA occurs in about 35 per 100,000 people each year in the UK.
+However, it is estimated that a first ever TIA occurs in about 50 per 100,000 people each year in the UK.
 About 1 in 5 people who have a stroke have had a TIA in the past.